filipemedeiross/solving_maze/README.md

 Prim's algorithm is favored for its efficiency and simplicity in maze generation.
 It begins by selecting point 0 as the starting point and incrementally expands the maze by adding paths, randomly selecting available edges from the set of unexplored cells.
 This process continues until all cells are connected, creating a complete maze without cycles.

 ### Kruskal's Algorithm
 Kruskal's algorithm employs a disjoint set data structure to generate mazes (initially, each disjoint set has a single vertex, and the algorithm defines an auxiliary class with n representing the number of supernodes and v representing the parents).
-The maze generator inspired by a randomized version of Kruskal's algorithm represents the maze using an adjacency list, as the resulting graph is expected to be sparse.
 The resulting tree represents the maze, ensuring a unique path from the origin to the goal.

 The behavior of the three distinct maze generation algorithms is depicted below:

 <p align="center">
     <img src="https://github.com/filipemedeiross/solving_maze_by_online_search/blob/main/examples/maze_generator_methods.gif?raw=true" width="600" height="400">
 </p>

+> **Note**: The maze generators represents the maze using an adjacency list, as the resulting graph is expected to be sparse.

 ## Game Resolution Strategy